dpretet/bster/doc/functional_spec.md

 All commands are issued by the user on the AXI4S slave interface.

-All commands are coded over 8 bits
+All commands are coded over 8 bits.

 All commands' completion and status are driven on the AXI4S master interface by the IP core.